ivan-guerra/programmador.com/content/posts/cross-device-password-management.md

 [![Password Store](/posts/cross-device-password-management/password-store.png#center)][9]

 Android support was one of the original requirements. `pass` is just a Unix password management command line utility.
-Luckily, the Password Store[^7] Android app exists.
+Luckily, the Password Store Android app exists.
 With Password Store, you can sync with a remote server hosting the `.password-store` database.
-Working in conjunction with Password Store is the OpenKeychain[^8] app with which you can store your GPG secret key on mobile.
+Working in conjunction with Password Store is the [OpenKeychain app][10] with which you can store your GPG secret key on mobile.

 Transferring your private key to OpenKeychain is the first step.
-OpenKeychain recommends[^9] you use the following commands:
+OpenKeychain [recommends][11] you use the following commands:

 ```bash
 export GPG_TTY=$(tty)